-Beans are a welcome addition to weight-loss meal plans because they are packed with essential nutrients and help keep you feeling full for long periods of time.
-However, with the exception of green beans, which are not a legume like other beans, many beans are not necessarily low in calories.
-Eating them in moderation as part of a reduced-calorie meal plan will help you shed pounds.
+However, with the exception of green beans — which are not a legume like other varieties — many beans are not necessarily low in calories.
+Eating them in moderation as part of a reduced-calorie meal plan could help you shed pounds.

-Legumes, such as kidney, garbanzo, black, pinto and navy beans, are high in protein and fiber -- beneficial nutrients when you're trying to shed pounds.
+Legumes, such as kidney, garbanzo, pinto, navy and black beans, are high in protein and fiber, all beneficial nutrients when you're trying to shed pounds.
 Protein helps boost satiety and calorie expenditure, and fiber helps you feel full without the extra calories.
-Even though green beans are considered a vegetable and not a legume, they are still packed with fiber and contain just 44 calories per cup, notes the U.S. Department of Agriculture’s National Nutrient Database for Standard Reference.

 - USDA National Nutrient Database: Beans, Snap, Green, Cooked, Boiled, Drained, Without Salt